cruzerngz/remote_file_service/report/main.typ

 There are some design considerations made for this serialization format.

 - As a binary (byte-level) format, there is no guarantee that serialized data is human-readable.
-- All multi-byte primitives such as numerics and floats are serialized in big-endian, or Network Byte Order (NBO).
+- All multi-byte primitives, such as numerics and floats, are serialized in big-endian, or Network Byte Order (NBO).
 - The atomic unit of data used throughout the marshalling process is a byte.
 - The data format is partially self-describing.
 As implementing a self-describing format is not part of the requirements of the project, some data types share the same serialization method.
 - Various byte prefixes and delimiters are used to assert the type of the data during unmarshalling.
 These bytes are referenced by their equivalent ASCII character. @serde_format_table describes the format with more detail.